What to Do When Dental Insurance Doesn’t Pay Claims

 The annual maximum benefit is a valid reason why dental insurance stops paying claims it once did, especially for the most expensive treatment.
 This exclusion limits the amount paid annually to about $1,500 to $2,500 on average.

-Delaying treatment until the following year is the obvious thing to do after maxing out your dental insurance.
+After maxing out your dental insurance, the obvious thing to do is delay treatment until the following year.
 Of course, this only works if you are close to the time the limit resets or when your oral care is not urgent.

-People needing emergency care must find an alternative after reaching the yearly maximum.
+After reaching the yearly maximum, people needing emergency care must find an alternative.
 For instance, a painful tooth abscess needs immediate antibiotics or a root canal treatment.

 Missing Tooth Clause